 Coming Full Circle

-In just one year, a semester-long CAPSTONE partnership morphed into a twelve-month academic partnership between Moravian College and Merck & Co., complete with Co-Op internships, curriculum updates, and a Hound hired right out of school.
+In just one year, a semester-long CAPSTONE partnership morphed into a twelve-month academic partnership between Moravian University and Merck & Co., complete with Co-Op internships, curriculum updates, and a Hound hired right out of school.
 Here’s the story.

 When Pete Lega ’85 ran into Ben Coleman, associate professor of computer science at an on-campus career night in October 2013, he had already been given a task by his colleague: find young computer science majors who remind you of yourself when you were a student — and bring them to Merck.